 Bundle Insurance Policies

 If you buy your homeowners insurance and auto insurance from the same company, you may qualify for a five to 15 percent discount.
 Crunch the numbers, though, to ensure you get the best price on both policies.
+If you live in a condo or townhouse, review specialized coverage options at Condominium, Townhouse and Homeowners Association Insurance.

 Shop Around

-Most insurance companies reward loyal customers with discounts of up to 10 percent after six years of consecutive coverage.
+Most insurance companies reward loyal customers with discounts of up to 10 percent after several years of consecutive coverage.
 However, you may find cheaper rates and reliable service elsewhere.
 Request quotes from independent insurance agents and compare coverage options and rates as you find the most affordable homeowners insurance.

-With these eight tips, you save money on your homeowners insurance.
+With these eight tips, you can save money on your homeowners insurance.
 For more details, talk to your agent.